Archie Moore: Personal life

 Archie Moore had three daughters, Reena, J'Marie and Elizabeth Moore-Stump, and four sons, Archie Jr., Hardy, Anthony and D'Angelo.
 The marriage of Archie Moore and Elizabeth Thorton produced Archie Jr. and Elizabeth.
 In 1956, he married Joan Hardy and had five children: Reena, J'Marie, Hardy, Anthony and D'Angelo.
 They were married until his death in 1998.

 Moore joined the Seventh-day Adventist Church later in life.

 In 1997, J'Marie Moore became the first daughter of a famous boxer to herself become a professional boxer.

 Death

-Archie Moore died of heart failure in 1998.
+Moore died of heart failure on December 9, 1998, four days short of his 85th birthday.
 He was cremated and is interred in a niche at Cypress View Mausoleum and Crematory, in San Diego.